Black Triangles Between Your Teeth? Here's What You Can Do About It

 This is a conservative approach that involves:

-Once the teeth are in the right position and the contact points are closer, the gums often grow back into the space naturally.
+Once the teeth are in the right position and the contact points are closer, the appearance may improve, but the gum tissues don’t always fully regrow.

 2. Dental filling with Composite bonding

-We apply tooth-colored resin to reshape the tooth and close the gap
+• Using tooth-coloured material to contour the tooth and seal the gap

-The key here is placing the bonding high enough so the gum tissue can fill in over time if the space is under 5mm from the bone, the gum often regenerates into it.
+The key here is placing the bonding high enough so the gum tissue can fill in over time.
+If the space is under 5mm from the bone, the gum tissue is more likely to fill it.

 3. Porcelain veneers